 Businesses that are subject to the PIPL must guarantee users’ personal information rights and protect personal data from breaches and unlawful usage.
 The PIPL lays out the legal bases for data handling and explains when to ask for a user’s consent to it.

 The PIPL also introduces data localization and data transfer rules, which restrict storing and transferring personal information outside of China.
-Click the toggles for more details:

 The PIPL defines the grounds for handling personal information.
 This includes the following cases: